Niteshyadav0331/EDA-Projects/README.md

 # EDA-Projects
-This repository contains projects on EDA.
+This repository contains EDA projects made by me.